2026 Sponsors and Venues

 412 SW 10th Ave.

-We are partnering with Tender Loving Empire’s downtown location for the third time this festival.
-They are providing a 10% discount to poets and volunteers when they show their lanyard badges at the register.
+We are partnering with Tender Loving Empire’s downtown location for the fourth time this festival.
+They are providing a 10% discount to poets and volunteers when they show their lanyard badges at the register of their SW 10th Avenue location.

-Thank you so much to Yoga on Yamhill for partnering with us for a second year in a row!
-They will, again, be lending us a handful of yoga mats to use for Thursday morning at our early morning yoga session at the Woodlark Hotel’s Grove room, led by Tomi Simmons.
+Thank you so much to Yoga on Yamhill for partnering with us for a third year in a row!
+They will, again, be lending us a handful of yoga mats to use for an early morning yoga session at the Hyatt Centric’s Pettygrove venue space.